lucienimmink/JSMusicDB/README.md

 # JSMusicDB

-A web standards based music database and player written using Lit and TypeScript.
-Using modern JavaScript to reduce the normal framework overhead JSMusicDB is less then 80KB while zipped.
+A music player and database written using LIT and TypeScript.
+Using modern JavaScript to reduce the normal framework overhead JSMusicDB is less than 120KB while zipped.

 ## Screenshots